Agungvpzz/Telco-Churn-Analysis/README.md

 - Customers who don't subscribe to an additional device protection service are likely to churn.
 - Customers who didn't use their internet service to stream movies were likely to churn.
 - Customers who didn't use their internet service to stream TV were likely to churn.
+- Customers who subscribe to multiple telephone lines with the company tend to churn.
 - Overall, customers who didn't subscribe to an internet service tend to be loyal.

-### Numerical Features Distributions in Relation to Churn
+### Churn Distributions in each Numerical Feature
 The Mann-Whitney U test helps determine if there are significant differences in distribution values between churn values.
 ![numerical_distributions_against_churn](https://github.com/Agungvpzz/Telco-Churn-Analysis/assets/48642326/406bfbf8-a4eb-4f8d-9ac7-bdbc374ab6d8)
+- From the

 ### Data Modeling
-- We utilized Logistic Regression as our base model and compared its performance with XGBoost to determine which model is better.
+- We utilized Logistic Regression as our base model and compared its performance with XGBoost to determine which model was better.
 - Logistic Regression Scores:
     - Training Score: 0.8050
     - Test Score: 0.8132